 Adoption and support of person-centred care at the organisational level has been shown to increase QoL for older people living with dementia in both long-term care homes and within the community.
 This ‘top down’ approach supports carers to gain the skills, knowledge, and attitudes of person-centred care, positively impacting on QoL and wellbeing on the people in their care.
-Care planning and clear, respectful and empathetic communication with patients, their family and carers can contribute positively to quality of life of palliative care patients.
-[3,4,9,11] Quality of life can further be enhanced by the correct and timely assessment and management of physical symptoms (particularly pain), psychological symptoms (particularly anxiety and depression) and spiritual needs.
-[2,11,17] Pharmacological and nonpharmacological management of pain and anxiety are important particularly in the last days of life.
+Care planning and clear, respectful, and empathetic communication with the person, their family and carers can also contribute positively to QoL of the person receiving palliative care.
+[5,6,9,17] Quality of life can further be enhanced by the correct and timely assessment and management of physical symptoms (particularly pain), psychological symptoms (particularly anxiety and depression) and spiritual needs.
+[2,17,19] Pharmacological and nonpharmacological management of pain and anxiety are important particularly in the last days of life.

-Association between palliative care and patient and caregiver outcomes
+Association between palliative care and people with life-limiting conditions

 A systematic review by Kavalieratos et al. includes 43 randomised-controlled trials (RCTs).
-These RCTs involved almost 13,000 older patients (mean age 67 years) and were conducted in ambulatory and home-based settings but did not include residential aged care facilities (RACFs).
+These RCTs involved almost 13,000 older people (mean age 67 years) and were conducted in ambulatory and home-based settings but did not include residential aged care facilities (RACFs).
 A narrative synthesis was conducted on all RCTs while QoL as an outcome was included in a meta-analysis.
-In this meta-analysis, palliative care interventions were associated with improvements in patient QoL and symptom burden.
+In this meta-analysis, palliative care interventions were associated with improvements in a person’s QoL and symptom burden.
 The analysis, when restricted to trials of low risk of bias, showed that palliative care was associated with improved QoL at the 1- to 3-month follow-up, and at the 4- to 6-month follow-up.
 Findings for carer QoL were mixed.

-The role of companion animals in well-being of palliative care patients
+The role of companion and therapy animals in the well-being of people receiving palliative care

 Companion animals are animals that play a part in a person’s life before palliative care and differ from animals used as a form of therapy and introduced into the delivery of care (animal assisted therapy (AAT).
-The role of companion animals in the well-being of palliative care patients is discussed in one literature review by MacDonald and Barrett.
+The role of both companion animals and AAT in the well-being of people receiving palliative care is discussed in one literature review by MacDonald and Barrett.
 As noted above, well-being is a recognised and related component of quality of life and dignity.
-Two of only four primary studies conducted by Engelman and Kumasaka et al. suggested that companion animals may be linked to a positive impact (mood, symptom burden) for palliative care patients yet caution should be applied in interpreting these results as the sample size was very small (n=20).
-Although these do not challenge what could be described as a commonly-held openness to or acceptance of the benefits of a human-animal bond, these studies added very little support due to poor methodology.
+Two of only four primary studies conducted by Engelman and Kumasaka et al. focused on AAT and suggested that therapy animals may be linked to a positive impact (mood, symptom burden) for the person receiving palliative care.
+However, caution should be applied in interpreting these results as the sample size was very small (n=20).
+Although these do not challenge what could be described as a commonly held openness to or acceptance of the benefits of a human-animal bond, these studies added very little support due to poor methodology.
 This review does include a potentially useful clinical consideration in that a companion animal may also become a source of distress or worry for the person receiving palliative care due to separation from the companion animal and uncertainty of continuity of care for the animal.

 - Future studies may determine the most valid and reliable QoL questionnaire or assessment tool to assist the depth of understanding of QoL.